- When users open two Excel files at once, they are not opened in separate windows.

 So, there are a few ways users can open Excel spreadsheets in separate windows.
 Then users can drag windows to the left and right sides of the Windows desktop to view both the spreadsheets’ contents.

-However, note that Windows XP and Vista don’t include the Windows Snap feature for arranging windows on the left and right side of the desktop.
+However, note that Windows XP and Vista don’t include the Windows Snap feature for arranging windows on the left and right sides of the desktop.